-1.9.3 Incomplete Grade Policy
+1.9.4 Incomplete Grade Policy

-Students are expected to complete all course work requirements by the end of each registered term in order to receive a grade and academic credit for the term.
+Students are expected to complete all coursework requirements by the end of each registered term in order to receive a grade and academic credit for the term.
 If unable to do so, the student may petition for an Incomplete (I) grade from the faculty instructor.
 Incompletes (I) can be awarded only when all of the following conditions are met:

-- Illness, accident, or other unusual extenuating circumstances beyond the student's control make it impossible for a student to complete required course work during the term in which they are enrolled in the course; - The student has completed at least two-thirds (67%) of the required course work in the registered course; and - The student has a passing grade in the registered course at the time of the petition.
+- Illness, accident, or other unusual extenuating circumstances beyond the student's control make it impossible for a student to complete required coursework during the term in which they are enrolled in the course. - The student has completed at least two-thirds (67%) of the required coursework in the registered course. - The student has a passing grade in the registered course at the time of the petition.

 The granting of an Incomplete is at the discretion of the course instructor.
 A grade of Incomplete (I) must be requested by the student and the petition completed by the day grades are due for the term.
 An Incomplete may not be requested as a means of obtaining a higher grade in the course if a student is not meeting course requirements and standards.
-When an Incomplete is recorded, the student must satisfactorily complete all required course work prior to the end of the next term.
-(However, in cases when the successful completion of one course is a prerequisite to another course or to another step in the program, such as practicum, internship, or capstone, the instructor may insist on a shorter time frame or the program may prohibit registration for the subsequent course until requirements for the prerequisite has been met.)
-If the course work is not satisfactorily completed by the end of the next term, the grade will automatically be converted to an Unsatisfactory (U) grade and posted by the registrar.
+When an Incomplete is recorded, the student must satisfactorily complete all required coursework prior to the end of the next term.
+However, in cases when the successful completion of one course is a prerequisite to another course or to another step in the program (e.g., practicum, internship, or capstone), the instructor may insist on a shorter time frame, or the program may prohibit registration for the subsequent course until requirements for the prerequisite have been met.
+If the coursework is not satisfactorily completed by the end of the next term, the grade will automatically be converted to an Unsatisfactory (U) grade and posted by the registrar.

-It is the student's responsibility to initiate a petition for an Incomplete (I) grade with the course instructor by completing, signing and dating a Petition for an Incomplete Grade form.
-The petition includes a supporting rationale for the request, a list of outstanding course work, and a plan/timeline for completing those assignments.
-It is encouraged that the student discuss his/her request for an Incomplete (I) with the course instructor prior to the deadline for filing the petition.
-Medical documentation may be requested for students petitioning for an Incomplete due to medical concerns.
+It is the student's responsibility to initiate a petition for an Incomplete (I) grade with the course instructor by completing, signing, and dating a Petition for an Incomplete Grade form.
+The petition includes a supporting rationale for the request, a list of outstanding coursework, and a plan/timeline for completing those assignments.
+It is encouraged that the student discusses the request for an Incomplete (I) with the course instructor prior to the deadline for filing the petition Medical documentation may be requested for students petitioning for an Incomplete due to medical concerns.
 The filed petition may be approved or denied by the course instructor.

-If approved, the instructor submits the signed petition to the Assistant Director and submits a grade of I to the Registrar.
-Upon satisfactory course completion, the instructor completes a grade change request form from the Registrar.
+If approved, the instructor submits the signed petition to the assistant director and submits a grade of I to the Registrar's Office.
+Upon satisfactory course completion, the instructor completes a grade change request form from the registrar.